Combine art and science to create an image of prehistoric life.

 SUGGESTED FOR ELEMENTARY, MIDDLE, AND HIGH SCHOOL STUDENTS

 How do we know what a saber-toothed cat looked like?
 Short answer?
-We don’t!
-At La Brea Tar Pits, we only find the bones of ancient animals.
+We don't!
+Here at La Brea Tar Pits, we only find the bones of ancient animals.
 But by understanding how ancient or extinct animals looked, scientists can better understand how they fit into the world around them.

 When art and science work together to create an image of prehistoric life, it's called paleoart.
 Paleoartists study living animals and work with scientists to develop the best examples of these animals.